-Welcome to this amateur radio reference site.
-This website has been developed to record and share basic information about amateur radio projects and other relevant information.
-I originally compiled this material for my own use, at some point I felt that it could be a good idea to share these pages.
+Welcome to my amateur radio website, packed with information and notes collected as I explore this hobby.
+I originally compiled this material for my own use, at some point I felt that it may be a good idea to share these pages on-line.
 So that's what I have done.

-Whatever direction you choose, you will find yourself rewarded over and over again by this popular hobby.
+Whatever direction you choose, you'll find yourself rewarded over and over again with this popular hobby.

-For many, a good way to get started in radio is simply to listen.
-An SDR (software defined radio) is a inexpensive way to get access to the entire radio spectrum easily.
+An SDR (software defined radio) is an inexpensive way to get access to the entire radio spectrum easily.
 Connected to a PC you will soon be able to tune into all sorts of radio communications both locally or from around the world.
-Or the use of a handheld radio scanner may also be an option.
+Or use a handheld radio scanner if you want to spend a little more.

-There are many internet based resources available, many people enjoy getting involved with a local radio club.
+There are many internet based resources available, it's also a good idea to consider getting involved with a local radio club.

-Simple click on the link you are interested in from the top or left hand side bar.
+Simply click on the link you are interested in from the top or left-hand sidebar.

 Fixes and repair